AWARE: Audio Watermarking with Adversarial Resistance to Edits: AWARE: Method

 The embedding procedure minimizes a \emph{push loss} objective that drives the detector toward accurate and confident bipolar decisions on the target bits (increasing the margin to $\pm 1$).
 Let $M=\lvert \mathrm{STFT}(x)\rvert$ be the STFT magnitude, and let $\Delta$ be a magnitude perturbation supported on $\mathcal{F}$.
 The detector prediction is $y = D(M+\Delta)\in\left(-1, +1\right)^N$.
 Optimization objective is given by:

 with $\lambda>0$ controlling the margin strength.

 Rather than imposing a single global norm budget on $\Delta$, we use a per-bin, level-proportional budget that allows larger changes where the signal is louder and smaller changes in quiet regions, consistent with basic psychoacoustics.
 Let $\tau_{\text{dB}}>0$ be a tolerance parameter (in dB).
 Its linear amplitude factor is $\eta \;=\; 10^{-\tau_{\text{dB}}/20}.$ For each TF bin $(f,u)$, the admissible magnitude change is bounded by $|\Delta_{f,u}| \;\le\; \eta\, M_{f,u}$.
 We enforce these bounds via projection (clipping) after each optimizer step.
-Unlike loss-only quality terms (as in Li \emph{et al.}), this explicit budget provides stronger and more reliable quality control and avoids re-embedding caused by overly aggressive updates.
-Bin-wise perceptual budgeting is common in classical, masking-inspired watermarking, but it has been largely de-emphasized in recent DL-based systems, where perceptual control is typically folded into a soft term in the overall loss that offers weaker guarantees than the hard constraints.
+Unlike loss-only quality terms (as in \cite{li_shallow_wm}), this explicit budget provides stronger and more reliable quality control and avoids re-embedding caused by overly aggressive updates.
+Bin-wise perceptual budgeting is common in classical, masking-inspired watermarking, but it has been largely de-emphasized in recent learning-based systems, where perceptual control is typically folded into a soft term in the overall loss that offers weaker guarantees than the hard constraints.

 In future work the tolerance $\tau_{\text{dB}}$ can be replaced by frequency-dependent thresholds or full psychoacoustic models (threshold-in-quiet and simultaneous masking), enabling budgets that also consider neighboring-frequency masking.

-\textbf{Detector architecture.} The detector architecture (illustrated in Figure ~\ref{fig:arch}) is designed so that activations across all layers remain stable under common audio edits.
-Robustness thus derives from the architecture itself rather than from optimization or distortion–simulation surrogates which tend to drive the system toward overfitting.
+\textbf{Watermark detection.} The detector (Fig.~\ref{fig:arch}) is designed to keep activations across all layers stable under realistic audio edits.
+This leads to detection performance that is less dependent on the specific edit applied.
+Architectural depth and complexity are deliberately constrained.
+We argue that constraining architectural expressiveness improves robustness by discouraging reliance on fragile, edit-specific cues and by promoting aggregation of stable evidence.
+In particular, components that summarize information along the temporal axis reduce sensitivity to misalignment, partial content removal, and other realistic audio edits.

-The first layer of the detector computes a Mel–spectrogram from the STFT magnitude.
+The first layer of the detector computes a Mel spectrogram from the STFT magnitude.
 The Mel domain aggregates spectral energy into perceptually motivated bands, yielding a representation that is more robust than raw spectrograms to mild time–frequency distortions.
 Moreover, Mel features are standard in TTS/vocoder pipelines, increasing the chance that a watermark detectable in Mel-space survives voice cloning.